giusarno/doeswavhaveabeep_public/README.md

 # The models:

-## model_ep226_mom09.pth

-The model_ep226_mom09 model weigths has been frozen after 226 epocs hitting a loss of ~0.0001.
+During testing I was able to train a model hitting a loss of ~0.0001 with the following loss vs epoch diagram.
 Good eh..

 <img src="./images/loss_model_ep226_mom09.png" width="400" height="400">